 If you’re becoming eligible for Medicare, or you’re looking to change Medicare plans and coverage, knowing the dates and details of your enrollment period is important.

-Here’s some information to help you get the Medicare coverage you need and to avoid penalties or gaps in coverage.
+Here’s some information to help you get the

 Initial Enrollment Period (IEP)